Impeachment hearings takeaways: 'Everyone was in the loop'

 Sondland further told Pompeo that he and another American diplomat, Kurt Volker, had negotiated a statement that Zelenskiy could deliver that "will hopefully make the boss happy enough to authorize an invitation" to the White House.

-Sondland name-dropped Vice-President Mike Pence as well, telling him he was concerned that aid to Ukraine had become tied to the issue of investigations.
-Pence replied that he would speak to Trump about it.
+Sondland mentioned Vice-President Mike Pence as well, telling him he was concerned that aid to Ukraine had become tied to the issue of investigations.
+Ukraine's president raised the issue of security assistance directly with Pence, according to Sondland, and Pence replied that he would speak with Trump about it.

 "Everyone was in the loop.
 It was no secret," Sondland said.

 Sondland's account made clear his refusal to be a fall guy for the administration's dealings with Ukraine and underscored that officials across the government were aware of the unconventional dialogue.
-It could also undercut a Republican talking point that Sondland was part of a rogue and unsanctioned back channel.
+It could also counter a Republican talking point that Sondland was part of an unsanctioned back channel.

 --------